akukral/craftbox/README.md

 # Craftbox
 ### A Vagrant "Craft Box" for Craft CMS
 Craftbox is a simple Vagrant box running Ubuntu 14.04 and targeted for Craft development.
 Craftbox is intended for Craft developers (like me) that would love to have a simple Vagrant box that installs Craft and all their favorite development tools.
-Thanks to Jalen Connor for getting me started on this.
+Thanks to Jalen Connor for getting me started on this https://github.com/jalenconner/craftbox/

 ### Installation

 1. Install VirtualBox - https://www.virtualbox.org/
 1. Install Vagrant - http://www.vagrantup.com/
     * Verify Vagrant is installed by running `vagrant -v` in your terminal.
-    * Install Vagrant Triggers for db import and backup `vagrant install plugin vagrant-triggers`
+    * Install Vagrant Triggers for db import and backup `vagrant plugin install vagrant-triggers`
 1. Download Craftbox (choose one of the following ways):
     * Download and extract the GitHub repository - https://github.com/akukral/craftbox/archive/master.zip
     * Clone the GitHub repository - `git clone https://github.com/akukral/craftbox.git`